What They Do

-Military Police enforce laws and regulations on Canadian Forces’ establishments in Canada and abroad.
-They serve the entire Canadian Forces community, including Regular and Reserve Force members, civilian employees, cadets, and family members.
+Military Police enforce laws and regulations on Forces’ establishments in Canada and abroad.
+They serve the entire Forces community, including Regular and Reserve Force members, civilian employees, cadets, and family members.

 The primary responsibilities of the Military Police are to:

-- Support Canadian Forces missions by providing policing and operational support
+- Support Forces missions by providing policing and operational support

 - Investigate and report incidents involving military or criminal offenses